16 of the Most Luxurious Presidential Suites Around the World

 Burj Al Arab in Dubai

 You get double the fun in the 7,179 square-foot Presidential Suite at Burj Al Arab in Dubai.
 Decorated in royal shades of purple and gold, the two-bedroom suite includes two bars, two loungers, and two full-size Jacuzzis in each master bathroom, not to mention his-and-hers dressing rooms.
 And to ensure the best night’s sleep you’ve ever had, the hotel offers a selection of 17 types of pillows.
 You’ll want to tuck yourself into your king bed just as soon as you finish the evening with in-suite cocktails and hors d’oeuvres.
-Want to know what goes on in the West Wing?
-Here’s what happens when the president pardons a turkey.

 The David Citadel Hotel in Jerusalem